FantasyPros Accuracy Award

 Two major issues held Downs back in 2024:

-- Limited playing time.
+1. Limited playing time.
 Downs operated almost exclusively from the slot and saw little work in two-WR sets.
-He ranked just 56th in route participation — well below typical fantasy starters.
+He ranked just 56th in route participation, well below typical fantasy starters.

 Downs’ production spiked when Richardson was off the field.
-With QB Joe Flacco under center, Downs averaged:
+With QB Joe Flacco under center, he averaged:

-Downs ranked 15th in expected PPR points and 17th in actual points per game with Flacco — a massive jump from 57th in expected and 46th in actual points per game with Richardson.
+Downs ranked 15th in expected PPR points and 17th in actual points per game with Flacco -- massive jumps from 57th in expected and 46th in actual points per game with Richardson.

-Downs’ route rate might remain limited in 2025 — but the Colts addressed the bigger issue by adding QB Daniel Jones.
+Downs’ route rate might remain limited in 2025, but the Colts at least attempted to fix the bigger issue by adding QB Daniel Jones.

 TIP